charleskoffler/clprolf-public/articles/clprolf_20_global_model.md

 An `agent` represents something conceptually meaningful in the program.

-A `worker` performs the technical work needed to support agents, the application, or the system.
+A `worker` is a system service.
+It performs the technical work needed to support agents, the application, or the system.

 In many systems, we also encounter classes that are close to the operating system or runtime, but still have a conceptual identity.